Sunday, January 22, 2012

 For the Chinese Chicken, I splurged on a $3 bag of frozen edamame, water chestnuts, snow peas, and those weird little corns instead of just plain old green beans, along with the whole bag of bean sprouts.
 It was yummy.

-The Cook's Encyclopedia of Soup that I bought at Barnes & Noble a bazillion years ago.
+The French Onion Soup recipe came from The Cook's Encyclopedia of Soup that I bought at Barnes & Noble a bazillion years ago.

 1 Tablespoon butter